Tbrennan6/IcelandicNow/docs/05_simple_sentences/06_weak_verbs.md

 Example 4: Við reynum -> Við reyndum
 Example 5: Þið reynið -> Þið reyndið
 Example 6: Þær reyna -> Þær reyndu

+*Practice: Try inflecting "að gera", "að trúa", "að skrá", and "að breytta" using teh rules you just learned!*

 Reyna -> Reyndi\
 Trúa-> Trúði\